 - He gave women the right to vote (at the federal level) in 1918.
-His statue was installed on Parliament Hill in 1957.
+Installed on Parliament Hill in 1957.

 - William Lyon Mackenzie King

 - A bronze statue of the former prime minister is located behind Parliament.
-It was installed in 1967.
+Installed in 1967.

 - Queen Elizabeth II